hinto-janai/gupax/README.md

 To start P2Pool, first input the Monero address you'd like to receive payouts from.
 You must use a primary Monero address to mine on P2Pool (starts with a 4).
 It is highly recommended to create a new wallet since addresses are public on P2Pool!

-**Be aware: [There are negative privacy implications when using Monero node not in your control.](https://www.getmonero.org/resources/moneropedia/remote-node.html)** Select a community node that you trust.
+**Warning: [There are negative privacy and security implications when using Monero node not in your control.](https://www.getmonero.org/resources/moneropedia/remote-node.html)** Select a community node that you trust, or better yet, run your own node.
 If you'd like to manually specify a node to connect to, see [Advanced.](#advanced)

 ---